Sri Lanka holiday with boutique hotels

 Description of Sri Lanka holiday with boutique hotels

-First stop is the Wallawwa, an ideal venue for post- and pre-flight pampering.
-Set in a former manor house surrounded by tropical gardens it offers chic guestrooms, gourmet cuisine, discreet service and a decadent spa.
-Next you’ll travel up into the hills for a stay at Bougainvillea Retreat, east of Kandy.
-The personalised service of this small hotel, along with its meandering swimming pool, home cinema and easy access to natural surroundings makes it a good option for couples, families and groups.
+First stop is The Wallawwa, an ideal venue for post- and pre-flight pampering.
+Set in a former manor house surrounded by tropical gardens it offers elegant guestrooms, gourmet cuisine, discreet service and a decadent spa.
+Next you’ll travel up into the hills for a stay at Mountbatten Bungalow in Kandy.
+This is a is a tastefully renovated and refurbished century-old tea planter’s bungalow once the war office and sometimes private residence of Lord Mountbatten of Burma, hence its name.
+Experience a special moment in time, a bygone era of grace and elegance that is still tangible today.

 1 Reviews of Sri Lanka holiday with boutique hotels